brian-team/brian2/docs_sphinx/developer/equations_namespaces.rst

 corresponding ``set_value`` method.
 These objects can therefore act as proxies to the variables' "contents".

 Specifiers are used by code generation and for unit checking.
-In the case of synapses, the `Synapses` object itself should only save the specifiers for its own state variables (e.g. the synaptic weights).
-When passing a specifiers dictionary to code generation or unit checking, it needs however to pass a dictionary not only containing its own specifiers but also the specifiers of the pre- and postsynaptic group (with corresponding suffixes for the keys).
-It is important that it does not store this "extended" dictionary in its own specifiers attribute as that would break constructions such as a synapse that is connected to another synapse (we don't want an expression like ``w_post_pre`` to refer to ``w`` of the synapse itself...).

 Namespaces
 ----------